 What we want to illustrate is how users of a popular online dating application shape the pathways of communication of the medium through their courtship practices.
-The three main sections in which we present our analysis are provocatively named after the buzzwords that often describe these apps – locational, social, mobile – and seek to question and re-evaluate these terms in light of our findings.
-These three sections, providing insights into creative usage of locative media, sociality with strangers, and mobile self-presentation, are preceded by a methodological note and a general discussion of our field of inquiry in relationship with our actual site of data collection: contemporary urban China.
+The three main sections in which we present our analysis are named after the buzzwords that often describe these apps – locational, social, mobile – and seek to question and re-evaluate these terms in light of our findings.
+These three sections, providing insights into creative usage of locative media, sociality with strangers, and mobile self-presentation, are preceded by a methodological note and a general discussion of our field of inquiry in relationship to our actual site of data collection: contemporary urban China.

 Flirting with Methods

 The research presented in this chapter belongs to a tradition of ethnographic work on the use of media and technologies, and seeks to suggest a certain kind of situated and participative methodological approach as the most productive way to study courtship practices on digital media.
 In short, while digital ethnography has been systematized under different names as the bundle of methods useful to collect data about what people do on online platforms, we argue that in the case of mobile media, with its implications of local sociality, networking-in-transit and personal identity, an even higher degree of participation is necessary on part of the researcher: Sheller and Urry define this degree of ethnographic sensitivity to the use of mobile media and social networking in everyday life "mobile ethnography".
-In addition to the adoption of this sensitivity, given our focus on the affective social practices of courtship and dating, we think it to be necessary to integrate a phenomenological component in the process of data collection as a precious addition to participant observation, interviews and other kinds of surveys.
+In addition to the adoption of this sensitivity, given our focus on the affective social practices of courtship and dating, we think it is necessary to integrate a phenomenological component in the process of data collection as a precious addition to participant observation, interviews and other kinds of surveys.

 In practice, the authors collected small talk, casual discussions and more or less structured interviews of digital media users online and offline while conducting ethnographic fieldwork in different Chinese cities.
-This contextual and discursive data is complemented by and a more phenomenological, auto-ethnographic component of actual platform experience by the authors, who have used the Momo mobile app for an extended period of time inside Mainland China.
+This contextual and discursive data is complemented by a more phenomenological, auto-ethnographic component of actual platform experience by the authors, who have used the Momo mobile app for an extended period of time inside Mainland China.
 Inspired by research such as Jacobs's performative auto-ethnography of AdultFriendFinder users in Hong Kong, the authors got their hands (metaphorically) dirty by actively befriending, chatting and flirting with Momo users, playing on different roles, genders and online personas, and (after the necessary ethical disclosures and clearances) even meeting some of the online contacts in real life for further discussion.
-To better capture the hues and shades of how research participants shared their everyday life through images, avatars and textual inventions on online platforms, the authors also collected screenshots of other users' personal profiles or image galleries, along the methodological lines of Choi calls “shared visual ethnography”.
+To better capture the hues and shades of how research participants shared their everyday life through images, avatars and textual inventions on online platforms, the authors also collected screenshots of other users' personal profiles or image galleries, along the methodological lines of what Choi calls “shared visual ethnography”.
 Some of these visual materials, opportunely anonymized, are presented as supporting evidence throughout the chapter.